A visit to the Fuya Fuya brought me to its summit

 Picture taken from the summit of the Fuya Fuya.

 The Mojanda Lake area is an ideal place for hiking, climbing, walking, wandering around or for a picnic.
-It houses three large lakes and many smaller ones.
+It houses three large lakes, and – in the rainy season – several smaller ones.

-The biggest lake, Laguna Grande, is called Karicocha en Quichua.
+• The biggest lake, Laguna Grande, is called Karicocha en Quichua.
 Loosely translated this means “the Lake of Man”.
-The smaller one is Warmicocha, “the Lake of Woman” and the smallest one is the Yanacocha, “the Black Lake”.
+The smaller one is Warmicocha, “the Lake of Woman” & the smallest one is the Yanacocha, “the Black Lake”.

-One of the most popular activities in the Mojando Lake area is to climb the Fuya Fuya on the outer rim of its crater.
+One of the most popular activities in the Mojando Lake area is to climb the Fuya Fuya, high above the Laguna Grande.

-Depending on the weather, from the top of the Fuya Fuya you can see the whole northern part of the country.
-The towns of Otavalo, Cotacachi, Ibarra and even parts of Quito.
+Depending on the weather, from its summit you can see the whole northern region.
+The towns of Otavalo, Cotacachi, Ibarra & even parts of Quito.
 As well as, Mt.
 Imbabura, Mt.
 Cotacachi & Mt.
-Cayambe (5790m/ 18996ft, third highest of Ecuador).
+Cayambe.

 When you’re lucky you can see the top peak of the Cayambe, during your visit to the Fuya Fuya